May 12, 2026

 Workplace safety is no longer a peripheral regulatory area managed by a single specialist.
 It is an integral part of quality management, managed using the same tools, methods, and rigor as product quality.

-The organizations that successfully integrate these practices will be the ones that achieve the best OHS results—and that demonstrate this to their stakeholders with credible data.
+The organizations that successfully implement this integration will be the ones that achieve the best OSH results and demonstrate this to their stakeholders with credible data.

 Manage your occupational health and safety culture using the right metrics.

-Request a Flash Assessment with an Avanteam expert—it’s free and there’s no obligation.
+Request a free, no-obligation Flash Assessment with an Avanteam expert.

 Free Quick Diagnosis